What Kinds of Jobs are Available at Most Gyms?

 What about becoming a specialist instructor?
 There are so many specialisms to choose from – what about being a yoga instructor?
 Or teaching Pilates?
-Here at The Fitness Group UK, you can specialise simply with a Level 2 Kettlebells course, or a Level 2 Award in Studio Cycling so you can learn all you need to know to create a class program and deliver an exhilarating exercise experience in your studio.
+Here at The Fitness Group, you can specialise simply with a Level 2 Kettlebell course, or a Level 2 Award in Indoor Studio Cycling so you can learn all you need to know to create a class program and deliver an exhilarating exercise experience in your studio.
 Having a specialism means that you are likely to be paid more than a general fitness instructor – and you can broaden the offering of your workplace to suit your personal passions.

 The next highest-paid role at a gym is the Gym Manager.
 While you might have to work more hours – and perhaps earn less money – the responsibility of running the whole studio would suit a business-minded individual who is highly qualified and looking for career progression.
 In most cases, gym managers start as an instructor.

 Probably the most lucrative option is to become a Personal Trainer.
 Earning up to £100,000 per year, choosing your schedule, and helping people achieve their goals are great motivators for becoming a Personal Trainer – but whatever your reason, there are few things to consider.